BestTimesToVisit.com Logo

 cultural

 Venture beyond the main squares to discover Cortina's charming, lesser-known churches.
-Each one holds unique historical and artistic significance, offering a glimpse into the town's rich past.
-Look for details in the architecture and artwork, and consider visiting during a local mass for a truly immersive experience.
+Each one holds unique historical and artistic treasures, offering a glimpse into the town's rich past.
+Look for the intricate details in the architecture and stained glass, and take your time to soak in the peaceful atmosphere.

 food

-Indulge in the Italian tradition of 'aperitivo' with a breathtaking view.
-Find a mountaintop bar or restaurant offering panoramic views of the Dolomites, and savor local wines and snacks as the sun dips below the horizon.
-This is best enjoyed during the warmer months.
+Enjoy the quintessential Italian aperitivo with a difference.
+Find a mountaintop bar or restaurant offering panoramic views of the Dolomites.
+Sip on local prosecco or wine as the sun dips below the horizon, painting the sky in vibrant hues.
+It's an unforgettable way to end the day.

 shopping